mgorski/DevZone/API/README.md

         },
         "error" : null
     }
-Hint:  If custom has more than one value (multivalue) then it will be returned as an sorted array.
+*Hint*:  If custom has more than one value (multivalue) then it will be returned as an sorted array.

 set_contact_customs
 Set contact customs.